marioy47/blog-site/posts/ansible-introduction-for-developers/index.md

 ![Image of before and after of --become](ansible-become.png)

-Voila!
-We're root on the remote server
+And just like that we executed a command (`whoami`) as root on the remote server.

 ## Patterns in the inventory file.

 At the beginning we talked about groups of hosts in the inventory.
 Ansible calls them _patterns_ because you can specify one group or several groups of hosts by using patterns.

-That's is somewhat out of the scope of this article.
-So know that we can specify multiple servers on the inventory file.
+> That's is somewhat out of the scope of this article since we're focusing on developers here.
+So just know that we can specify multiple servers on the inventory file.

 You can create a group of hosts by using hierarchy in the inventory file like so: